tingerrr/hydra/src/core.typ

 ///
 /// - ctx (context): The context in which the visibility of the previous primary candidate should be
 ///   checked.
-/// - candidates (candidates): The primary and ancestor candidates.
+/// - candidates (candidates): The candidates for this context.
 /// -> bool
 #let is-prev-visible(ctx, candidates) = {
   let prev-page-visible = if ctx.binding == left {